 Noise gate will save a lot of time

-Noise gate is an amazing tool which will save you a ton of editing time.
+Noise gate is an amazing tool that will save you a ton of editing time.
 It removes everything that is below the set threshold.
-In a few clicks it will deal with most of the background noise.
+In a few clicks, it will deal with most of the background noise.

 For most of us these noise gate settings should work: